Air Conditioner Repair Checklist

 - Shut off electricity completely at the breaker or external lever.

 - Get rid of greenery debris around the unit.
 Once you’ve cleared bigger debris within a two-foot area, you can use a paint brush or vacuum to gingerly remove dirt from the unit’s fins.
-Warped fins can also impact performance, so you can attempt to adjust them with a blunt knife.
+Warped fins can also impact performance.

 - Use a hose nozzle to carefully clean the fins from inside the system.
 Make sure to avoid getting water on the fan motor.